Archive-name: RGP_FAQ.RTF

 generatin' enough revenue for an operator to keep them on location.

-However, mostly, they can range from New-In-Box (NIB) to 30+ year old EMs.
+However, man, they can range from New-In-Box (NIB) to 30+ year old EMs.

-The bitchin'est thin' to note is ya know, like, that all items are AS IS, man, and thuh only
+The bitchin'est thin' to note is ya know, like, that all items are AS IS, mostly, and thuh only

 guarantee you get with an auction machine is the guarantee that

-SOMETHING will be WRONG with it!
-Oh, wow!
+SOMETHING will be ya know, like, WRONG with it!
+Gag me with a pitchfork!

-If you find a machine that you are interested in, oh, baby, you should
+If you find a machine that you are interested in, like, you should

 examine and play it to determine if everythin' works.
-However, like,
+However, fer shure,

 don't let operational problems deter you.
 The cosmetic condition